cgoettel/bible/README.md

 LaTeX sometimes freaks out and is inconsistent with vertical spacing.
 Adding a % to the end of each line fixes this problem.
 However, there are two percent signs at the end of every line because when revise the translation (starting around 2030 (the year)), I will remove one of the percent signs as a signal that that verse/line has been revised.
 The %% is just long-term planning ahead.

 Be sure to include %% even after footnotes in poetry verses.

+##Words in translation
+Sometimes there is no suitable translation for a word.
+In such cases, simply give the word in-line in Hebrew.

+Some words, like הַשְּׂרָפִים, are classically rendered in English while retaining the Hebrew plural ending (seraphim).
+Strip the Hebrew plural and add the English plural (seraphs in this case).